europace/kex-vorgang-update-api/README.md

 | 404        | Not Found   | The Vorgang does not exist                                                                     |
 | 410        | Gone        | The Vorgang was deleted in the meantime                                                        |

-## Antragstellerdaten anpassen
+## Update data of Antragsteller

-### Hinweise
+### Hints

-* Der Vorgang muss aktiv, d.h. nicht archiviert, sein.
+* The Vorgang has to be aktiv, which means it must not be archived.
-* Der authentifizierte Nutzer muss zum Zeitpunkt des Updates der Bearbeiter des Vorgangs sein.
+* The authenticated user has to be the Bearbeiter of the Vorgang.
-* Die `antragstellerId` muss in dem Vorgang vorhanden sein und auf einen bereits vorhandenen Antragsteller referenzieren.
+* The `antragstellerId` has correspond to an Antragsteller in the Vorgang.
-* Der Datenkontext (TESTUMGEBUNG|ECHTGESCHAEFT) muss zum Zeitpunkt des Updates für den authentifizierten Nutzer erlaubt sein.
+* The Datenkontext (TESTUMGEBUNG|ECHTGESCHAEFT) has to be allowed for the authenticated user.
-* Wenn Felder, die keinen Default Wert besitzen, nicht angegeben werden, werden die vorigen Werte entfernt.
+* Values of fields, which do not have a default value and are not specified in the request, will be deleted.

-### Personendaten anpassen
+### Update Personendaten

 **updatePersonendaten** ( vorgangsnummer: String!, antragstellerId: String!, personendaten: [Personendaten](#personendaten)! ) -> [BasicResponse](#basicresponse)!

-> Mit dieser Mutation kann man die [Personendaten](#personendaten) für einen Antragsteller eines Vorgangs anpassen.
+> This mutation is for updating the [Personendaten](#personendaten) for an Antragsteller of a Vorgang.

-#### Beispiel
+#### Example

 ##### POST Request